donatienLeray/WortEx/tasks.md

 ### Point System

-- [ ] 1.
+- [x] 1.
 Display how many words are possible with the given letters and how many are already found

-- [ ] 2.
-Display all found words (sorted by length, then alphabetically)
+- [x] 2.
+Display all found words

 - [x] 3.
 Display the score at all times